A new complete proof of the random Brouwer fixed point theorem and its implied consequences of unification: Proof of Theorem : The Random Brouwer Fixed Point Theorem

 It follows that

 \end{proof}

-The key idea of the proof of classical Brouwer fixed point theorem for a continuous self-mapping on a simplex $S'$ lies in constructing a proper labeling function $\psi$ on a given simplicial subdivision $\mathscr{S}'$ of $S'$ that is compatible with the continuous self-mapping on $S'$, see Theorem 6.1 of \cite{Bor1985} for details.
-Lemma \ref{lemm.label} below provides a method for constructing such an $L^{0}$-labeling function in connection with an $(n-1)$-dimensional $L^{0}$-simplex $S$ in an $RN$ module, which improves the formulation of Lemma 2.2 of \cite{DKKS2013} in that the single proper $L^{0}$-labeling function provided here can be applied to the $L^{0}$-simplicial subdivision of every $(n-1)$-dimensional $L^{0}$-simplex contained in $S$.
+The key idea of the proof for the classical Brouwer fixed point theorem for a continuous self-mapping on a simplex $S'$ lies in constructing a proper labeling function $\psi$ on a given simplicial subdivision $\mathscr{S}'$ of $S'$ that is compatible with the continuous self-mapping on $S'$, see \cite[Theorem 6.1]{Bor1985} for details.
+Lemma \ref{lemm.label} below provides a method for constructing such a proper $L^{0}$-labeling function in connection with an $(n-1)$-dimensional $L^{0}$-simplex $S$ in an $RN$ module that improves the formulation of \cite[Lemma 2.2]{DKKS2013} in that the single proper $L^{0}$-labeling function provided here can be applied to the $L^{0}$-simplicial subdivision of every $(n-1)$-dimensional $L^{0}$-simplex contained in $S$.